boc-tothefuture/openhab-jruby/docs/usage/items/dimmer.md

 # Dimmer

-DimmerItem  is aliased to **Dimmer** so you can compare compare item types using
+DimmerItem  is aliased to **Dimmer** so you can compare item types using

 `item.is_a?
 Dimmer or grep(Dimmer)`